John Tavares: Early career

-Tavares was born on September 20, 1990 in Mississauga, Ontario, to Barbara and Joe Tavares, who are of Polish and Portuguese descent, respectively.
+Tavares was born on September 20, 1990, in Mississauga, Ontario, to Barbara and Joe Tavares, who are of Polish and Portuguese descent, respectively.
 His maternal grandparents, Bolesław and Josephine Kowal, immigrated from Poland to Sudbury, Ontario, and his paternal grandparents Manuel and Dorotea Tavares immigrated from Portugal to Toronto, Ontario.
-At a very young age, Tavares moved to Oakville, Ontario.
+At a very young age, Tavares' family moved to Oakville, Ontario.
 This is where he was first exposed to minor hockey through the Minor Oaks Hockey Association.
 Tavares also played soccer and lacrosse, and his highly competitive nature often led him to fight with other players.
 Tavares excelled at lacrosse, following in the footsteps of his uncle John Tavares, the all-time scoring leader in the National Lacrosse League (NLL), and was a ball boy for his uncle's NLL team, the Buffalo Bandits.
 The younger Tavares credits his uncle with teaching him the importance of remaining unselfish, stating what he learned by following his uncle with the Bandits has made him better both as a person and a hockey player.
 Many skills he learned in lacrosse—such as spinning off checks and battling in traffic—transferred to ice hockey and improved Tavares' abilities as a goal scorer.

 In Oakville, Tavares attended St. Thomas Aquinas Catholic Secondary School.
-He lived five minutes from Sam Gagner, who later signed a contract with the Edmonton Oilers, and the two quickly established a friendship.
+He lived five minutes from Sam Gagner, who would go on to play over 1,000 NHL games, and the two quickly established a friendship.
 Gagner's father, former NHL player Dave Gagner, built a backyard ice rink on which Tavares spent much of his time honing ice hockey skills.
 In the OHL, Tavares placed an emphasis on his education, earning honours as well as the Oshawa Generals' Scholastic Player of the Year in 2007–08.
 Tavares also spends some of his time working with the Special Olympics.